Apsley Cherry-Garrard - Assistant zoologist

-Most famous for his widely acclaimed book about the journey he made with Bowers and Wilson to Cape Crozier to retrieve an emperor penguin egg The Worst Journey in the World, published in 1922, and considered to be a classic of travel writing and by many to be the best travel book ever written.
+Most famous for his widely acclaimed book about the journey he made with Bowers and Wilson to Cape Crozier to retrieve an emperor penguin egg in the continuous night of the depths of the Antarctic winter, The Worst Journey in the World, published in 1922, and considered to be a classic of travel writing and by many to be the best travel book ever written.

 The Cape Crozier party

 About to set off, l to r: Bowers, Henry Robertson, Wilson, Edward Adrian, Cherry-Garrard, Apsley.
 This journey was what Cherry-Garrard would later write about in his book "The Worst Journey in the World".

 References to Apsley Cherry-Garrard by Scott in "Scott's Last Expedition"

 Cherry-Garrard is remarkable because of his eyes.
 He can only see through glasses and has to wrestle with all sorts of inconveniences in consequence.
 Yet one could never guess it--for he manages somehow to do more than his share of the work.